A server must first be disabled in the Address Manager user interface and removed from BAM control before it can be replaced.

 - IPv6 Address and Subnet—configure an

-will be automatically populated.
+populated.
 For example:

 - IPv6 address: 2001:db8::AC10:FE02

 - Subnet: 64Note: The configured IPv6 address is automatically set as the Primary IPv6 address.
-You must set the Primary IPv6 address BEFORE placing the server under Address Manager control.Note: You cannot set the IPv6 gateway from the Address Manager user interface.
+You must set the Primary IPv6 address BEFORE placing the server under Address Manager control.Note: You can't set the IPv6 gateway from the Address Manager user interface.
 You must configure an IPv6 gateway from the DNS/DHCP Server Administration Console to ensure correct operation of IPv6 functionality.

 - Enable Redundancy—select the check box to